SterArcher/OHCA-registry-Slovenia/_posts/2022-05-03-We were on a GRA meeting (day 1).md

 ---
 title: We were on GRA meeting 🗣 (day 1)󠁣󠁴󠁿
 Featuresdate: 2022-05-03 18:14:12 -0000
-categories: GRA; meeting; networking
+categories: EMS2022; Glasgow; GRA meeting
-tags: GRA meeting
+tags: Glasgow EMS, thanks, GRA
 ---
 ### The meeting
 Rok and Luka were honoured to be invited to the [Global Resuscitation Alliance meeting](https://www.globalresuscitationalliance.org).
 The event took place on a Tuesday, May 3rd in Glasgow.